Summit High School (New Jersey): Science

-School counseling

-As of 2017, the School Counseling Department has 12 staff members, including a Director, seven School Counselors, one College Counselor, one Student Assistance Counselor, and two Administrative Assistants.
-The department helps students with post-secondary planning, scheduling, extracurricular involvement, academic support, and social and emotional counseling and programming.
-They also host various evening events to inform the community about post-secondary planning, making the most of the high school experience, and student health and wellness.
-College representatives typically visit during the fall and meet with students who are interested in attending their college.
-Counselors meet with students and families in small groups and have an individual family conference in winter/spring of junior year.
-The school subscribes to a web-based college information database called Naviance which helps students choose colleges as well as provides data about how past Summit seniors fared with particular colleges.
-It also provides resources for personality assessment and career exploration.

 English

-Emphasis is on written and oral communication.
-The curriculum seeks to develop students' reading, writing, speaking, listening, viewing (media literacy), and critical thinking.
-There is a Writing Center for assistance which is staffed during school hours by English teachers.

 Ninth graders have a choice of a Global Studies course which will meet for two periods each day; it teaches literacy skills with literature in a historical context and combines freshman English and world history.
 English 1 is also offered, as a one-period course, and it will teach literacy skills including reading and writing and focuses on putting text in a thematic or literary context.
 The choice of which course to take should be based on a student's learning style; the Global Studies course will have more interaction and cooperative-based learning.
-Both English and Global Studies will require a research project to be completed.
-School authorities decided to eliminate ninth grade English honors in 2009 to permit a "fairer, more efficient process for assessing the willingness and readiness of students to enter the honors program in tenth grade," according to one account.
-Students can apply for English 2 Honors taught in tenth grade.
+School authorities decided to eliminate ninth grade English honors in 2009.

 Journalism is taught as an elective one-semester course and includes entry-level exposure to the SHS student newspaper.
 Honors and AP courses are open by application to students in grades 11 and 12.
 And a course in public speaking will be replaced by a course entitled "21st century media and communications."
 Among the retirees include English teacher novelist Robert Kaplow whose bestselling novel Me and Orson Welles was made into a film.

-History

-Summit high school offers a variety of programs in history, including World History.
-Instructors emphasize the importance of understanding how people in past times thought about their situation, and encourage students to see the multiplicity of factors underlying historical events as well as how individuals changed history.
-History in 9th grade starts with World History and then can continue to U.S. History and U.S. History Honors.